MrDaGree/cassa-ha/README.md

 ## Zigbee (ZHA/Z2M)

-To utilize Zigbee on the "Homey Assistant", the setup is straight forward and works natively with the hardwarestack.
+To utilize Zigbee on the "Cassa HA", the setup is straight forward and works natively with the hardwarestack.
 Below is the settings I utilize for my ZHA setup.

 * Radio Type: `ezsp`
 * Serial Port: `/dev/ttyZigbeeNCP`